CDanielTurner/CDanielTurner/README.md

 📚 **About Me**

 I'm a Software Development student at the Southern Alberta Institute of Technology (SAIT), transitioning into tech from a background in insurance.
-Passionate about software development, cybersecurity, I aim to create solutions that have a real-world impact.
+Passionate about software development and cybersecurity, I aim to create solutions that have a real-world impact.

 🌱 **I’m Currently Learning**

 - Intermediate programming concepts using C#
-- Full-stack web development with a focus on modern frameworks.
+- Full-stack web development with a focus on modern frameworks
 - Database systems
 - UI/UX fundementals
 - Software analysis and design fundementals